 What is the difference between omega-3 and omega-6?

-Why is it necessary for omega-6 to promote inflammation?
+Why does omega-6 promote inflammation?

-When your horse cuts himself or pulls a muscle, he has an inflammatory response, which is simply increased heat, redness, swelling, pain and an army of infection-fighting white blood cells.
-The purpose of this reaction is to eliminate toxic agents, irritants and damaged tissues, a good thing for a brief time.
-However, the body sometimes gets confused about what signals are harmful, and in some cases it can start attacking itself, as with arthritis and other auto-immune diseases.
+When your horse cuts himself or pulls a muscle, he has an inflammatory response resulting in increased heat, redness, swelling, pain and an army of infection-fighting white blood cells.
+The purpose of this reaction is to eliminate toxic agents, irritants and damaged tissues — a good thing for a brief time.
+However, the body sometimes gets confused about what signals are harmful, and in some cases, it can start attacking itself, as with arthritis and other auto-immune diseases.

-How does EPA and DHA control inflammation?
+How does omega-3 control inflammation?

 Horses are herbivores.
 Why should they eat fish?